-Following a brief introduction of the Review and Rate session, the DVD will launch the ads.
-Ads are divided into two sections with six anti-tobacco ads that will be played first, followed by six anti-vaping ads.
+Following a brief introduction of Review & Rate, view the ads on the USB drive or log on to manitobastoptobacco.ca to view the ads.
+Ads are divided into two sections with six anti-tobacco ads, followed by six anti-vaping ads.